webdev-jm/sales-order/README.md

 ## Introduction

-This web application is for creation and management of order entries.
+This web application is for the creation and management of order entries.

 ## Requirements